joshraker/cordial-clients/README.md

 - Always provide a `title` for inline schemas so that the generated models will have a useful name.
 Otherwise, the generator may pick a name like `InlineRequest001` which makes it difficult to use the client directly.
-I believe this to be the primary reason we had to wrap `go-deploy`.
+I believe this to be the primary reason we had to wrap the `go-deploy` client.
 - The generated examples/docs are not always 100% accurate.
 Don't be surprised if you have to read the code for the client in order to determine how to use it.
 In other words, we may have to produce usable documentation for the